 “Regarding the project in general, programs need to be made flexible to be able to adjust to labour market changes.
 This means developing a strong base curriculum with opportunities for sector specific additions.
 This will be key to expansion and customization to local employment needs.
 When looking specifically at clients, participants need multiple opportunities to restart and succeed and programs need to have the latitude to respond to individual need and circumstance.” ~ Grant recipient

 Set goals and evaluate

 Evaluation is an important part of any learning organization and can take on many different forms.
-This means going beyond counting outputs such as how many events were held or how many people were served and focusing more on what was learned and why something worked or didn’t.
+This means going beyond counting outputs such as how many events were held, how many likes a social media post got, or how many people were served and focusing more on what was learned and why something worked or didn’t.
 It should be used to inform action.
-That is to say its central purpose is to help organizations to do their work better and achieve their mission.
+Its central purpose is to help organizations to do their work better and achieve their mission.
 Figuring out what approach, methodology, or tools to use should begin with a conversation about what it is you and your partners want to learn.

 We are agnostic when it comes to how you do evaluation and believe that whatever approach you choose should work for you.
 That being said, here are a few specific resources, approaches, and tools that have been used by some of our grant recipients: